Monday

 Kirby was a master story teller but his dialogue and narration left much to be desired.
 This is quite evident with the mock hippie dialogue and narration throughout the book.
 However, Kirby was able to convey solid characterization as well as present some of the wildest ideas ever to be published in comic book form.
 I concur wholeheartedly that even before the "widescreen" presentation became the next wave of artistic rendition, Kirby managed to convey the sensibilities of a blockbuster sci-fi action film with his innovative angles and cinematic vision.
 Kirby broke the barriers and elevated the standards as to visual interpretations of a comic book story.
 Perhaps some of you may pass over this landmark edition because it is reprinted in black, white and greytone but you will do so with regret.
 Kirby's art is still as striking and dynamic as in its original colored version.
 That is how powerful and bold this creative genius' work still remains to this day.

-Like any artistic endeavour created in any given era, Jack Kirby's Forever People is a representation of its time.
-To compare the dialogue, stories and production to today's standards is to demonstrate one's ignorance about the medium.
-There is a timeless quality to this intricate saga that deserves to be enjoyed and savoured by all self-proclaimed comic book fans.
+Like any artistic endeavor created in any given era, Jack Kirby's Forever People is a representation of its era but there is a timeless quality to this intricate saga that deserves to be enjoyed and savoured by all self-proclaimed comic book fans.

 Review by Brian Grindrod

 At 46 years old, Hans Von Hammer a.k.a.
 The Hammer Of Hell due to his fantastic World War I military record is called upon by the Nazi regime to join the battle against the Russians.
 Von Hammer does not share Hitler's vision but the chance to fly a fighter aircraft to protect his homeland and fellow countrymen overcomes him.
-Although he has not flown a military plane since 1918, Von Hammer is still able to outmatch Germany's opponents with his keen mind, skill and impeccable air fighting strategy.
 With his competence, courage and legendary status, Von Hammer earns the respect of his fellow pilots and blatantly defies not only his superiors but allows himself to openly disrespect Hitler alongside many Nazi officials.
-After inadvertently finding himself in the Dachau concentration camp, Von Hammer questions his role as a soldier of The Third Reich.
-When Nazi Germany finally succumbs, Von Hammer gracefully surrenders to Sergeant Rock(!) in an honourable fashion but not before he manages to destroy the air fighter planes in the field so that the Allies cannot use it against his homeland.

 Chris Weston alongside Christian Alamy's art work in the first half of the book captures all the intensity and action of a war being fought in the skies.
 The details, background and realism of every panel is a pure cinematic delight.
 One really gets a glimpse of the horror and adrenaline of warfare in the facial expressions of the air fighters in their cockpits.

-Although I am extremely disappointed that Weston & Alamy were not aboard for the second half of the book, it was agreeable to see veteran penciller Russ Heath's work on a war tale again.
+Although I am extremely disappointed that Weston & Alamy were not aboard for the second half of the book, it is quite a visual treat to see veteran penciller Russ Heath's work on a war tale again.
 Alongside Joe Kubert, Heath pencilled an immeasurable amount of DC's combat books such as Our Army At War.
 Nevertheless, I did find the change of artists irritating considering that it was originally a two part mini-series.
 The styles of each artist on their specific chapter does not particularly harmonize well to make this undertaking a cohesive one visual wise.
-In other words, imagine an X-Men monthly issue where Jae Lee pencils the first half of the script and Steve Dillon does the other.
+In other words, imagine an X-Men monthly issue where Jim Lee pencils the first half of the script and Steve Dillon does the other.
 Great artists in their own right but this would certainly break the flow of the story that is intentionally one chapter.

 Despite my reservation about this questionable artist switch, Heath, Weston and Alamy effectively render Ennis' saga about Hans Von Hammer a mesmerizing one.
 I hope that the high quality story telling in ENEMY ACE: War In Heaven reawakens a passion for war tales and creates a demand.
 A genre that has practically vanished since Marvel Comics' cancelled The Nam in 1993.